 In the meantime, though, there are various other options for greener options when it comes to hot water tanks in Saskatoon.
-Homeowners can have their fill of choices from among various models of gas condensing water heaters or tankless water heaters, for example.
+Homeowners can find their fill of choices from among various models.
+Gas-condensing water heaters or tankless water heaters are better for the environmental footprint, for example.

 The tankless variety, meanwhile, is considered to be one of the greener alternatives to conventional Saskatoon water heaters because it supplies on-demand hot water instead of constantly running gas or electricity to heat up stored water.
 Not only does it help save costs, but it also saves space.

-Ask about these green water heating options from your friendly neighbourhood plumbers, such as those from the Perfection Plumbing & Drain Cleaning Ltd. to know which type could better suit your home’s needs.
+Ask about these green environmental water heating options from your friendly neighbourhood plumbers, such as those from Perfection Plumbing & Drain Cleaning Ltd. to know which type could better suit your home’s needs.